 First of all, they are not the same as serving bowls, though the relationship between the two is less either-or and more Venn diagram, with the specifics depending a lot on intuitive factors.
-(For example, if you’re weekending in the woods, at a cabin furnished decades ago by somebody’s kitchen-averse hunting uncle, there is likely no distinction to speak of and you’ll be lucky if you find a bowl at all.)
-Typically, though, serving bowls are more elegant and better at keeping foods warm at the table, whereas mixing bowls are more rugged, better suited to drip-free pouring and often equipped with handy lids for food storage.
-Made of plastics, metal or hardy borosilicate glass, mixing bowls are also less breakable (if not completely shatterproof, and I speak from plenty of melamine-cracking experience).
+(For example, if you’re weekending in the woods, at a cabin furnished decades ago by somebody’s hunting uncle, there is likely no distinction to speak of and you’ll be lucky if you find a bowl at all.)
+Typically, though, serving bowls are more elegant and better at keeping foods warm at the table, whereas mixing bowls are more rugged, better suited to drip-free pouring, and often equipped with handy lids for storage.
+Made of plastics, metal, or hardy borosilicate glass, mixing bowls are also less breakable (if not completely shatterproof, and I speak from plenty of melamine-cracking experience).
 For me the choice is instinctive, and I tend to use mixing bowls for all the jobs that don’t entail presentation at the table.

-The third point concerns use of the increasingly ubiquitous electronic kitchen scale, particularly when cooking and baking temperamental things like meringues and pandoro and flaky pie crust, where precise measurements really do help ensure proper and repeatable results.
-Not only does a scale obliterate the need for dirtying up multiple measuring tools, but with dry ingredients like flour and cocoa that trap varying amounts of air depending on transport and storage, weighing really is the only way to get accurate amounts.
-(In fact, a “glass” or “cup” often isn’t one at all, as I discovered when I tested the volume of every single cup and glass in my cabinet.
+The third point concerns use of an electronic kitchen scale, particularly when cooking and baking temperamental things like meringues and flaky pie crusts, where precise measurements are essential.
+Not only does a scale obliterate the need for dirtying multiple measuring tools, but with dry ingredients like flour and cocoa, which trap varying amounts of air depending on transport and storage, weighing really is the only road to accuracy.
+In fact, a “glass” or “cup” often isn’t one at all, as I discovered when I tested the volume of every single cup, glass, jar, and small bowl in my cabinet.
 Believe it or not, exactly none of them measured precisely 250 ml, nor did any measure the Yankee standard of 237 ml either.